Pierre Magistretti: Distinctions

 He is the recipient of the 2016 IPSEN Foundation Prize (together with David Attwell and Marcus Raichle), the 2011 Camillo Golgi Medal Award from the Golgi Foundation, and the 2009 Goethe Award for Psychoanalytic and Psychodynamic Scholarship from Canadian Psychological Association.
+In 2024 Magistretti became a member of the Norwegian Academy of Science and Letters.

 He was International Chair Professor at Collège de France (2007–2008), and Emil Kraepelin Guest Professor at the Max Planck Institute of Psychiatry (2002).